AtChem/AtChem2/tests/model_tests/INFO.md

 - `spec_model_1` is the base case

 - `spec_model_kpp` is the same as the base case but the mechanism is in KPP format.

+- `spec_model_stoich` is the same as the base case but the mechanism has been adjusted to include stoichometric coefficients (e.g. 'NO + NO = NO2 + NO2' becomes '2 NO = 2 NO2')